BrianHicks/elm-benchmark/README.md

 elm package install BrianHicks/elm-benchmark # get this project, including the browser runner
 ```

-You'll also need to add `../` or `../src` to the `source-directories` list in `benchmarks/elm-package.json`.
+You'll also need to add your source directory (probably `../` or `../src`) to the `source-directories` list in `benchmarks/elm-package.json`.

-And keep reading to run them!
+If you don't do this, you won't be able to import the code you're benchmarking.

 ### Running Benchmarks in the Browser